DevPicon/DevPicon/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Uber.
+- 🔭 I’m currently open-to-work.
 - 🌱 I’m currently learning Kotlin and Android (lifelong learning)
 - 👯 I’m looking to collaborate with Android and Kotlin demos
-- 🤔 I’m looking for help with UI (Design and transitions) on android
+- 🤔 I’m looking for help with UI (Design and transitions) on Android
 - 💬 Ask me about ...
 - 📫 How to reach me: [@devpicon](https://twitter.com/devpicon)
 - ⚡ Fun fact: I have a Youtube channel -> [DevPicon](https://youtube.com/devpicon)